Anderson Silva: Record-setting championship reign

-On 7 August 2010 Silva faced Chael Sonnen for the UFC Middleweight title at UFC 117.
+On 7 August 2010, Silva faced Chael Sonnen for the UFC Middleweight title at UFC 117.
 In the first round, Sonnen stunned Silva with a punch before taking him down and dominating from the top position, landing multiple blows.
 The following three rounds played out in a similar fashion, going to the ground early with Sonnen dominating from inside Silva's guard.
 In the fifth round, Silva slipped after being tagged by Sonnen's left hook and the challenger took advantage by once again establishing a top position and delivering strikes to Silva.
 With about two minutes left in the round, Silva was able to lock up a triangle armbar on Sonnen, forcing Sonnen to submit at 3:10 of Round 5.
+This fight earned him another $60,000 Fight of the Night award and an additional $60,000 Submission of the Night award.
+This was also awarded the 2010 Submission of the Year.

 In the fight, Sonnen had struck Silva more times than Silva had been hit thus far in his entire UFC career.
 According to CompuStrike, in his first 11 UFC fights, Silva had been hit 208 times.
 On 7 August Sonnen had landed a total of 289 strikes.
 After the bout it was revealed that Sonnen would have won a judges' decision.
 All three judges had Sonnen marked as the winner of all four rounds, judges Nelson Hamilton and Dan Stell had Sonnen taking Round 1 10–8, as well as Hamilton awarding the challenger another 10–8 total in Round 3.
 Silva later claimed to have gone into the fight with a cracked rib and that a doctor advised him not to fight.
 Dana White announced that Sonnen would get a rematch upon Silva's return.

 Following the fight the California State Athletic Commission confirmed that Chael Sonnen tested positive for synthetic testosterone, with his test having revealed a high testosterone to epitestosterone ratio, indicative of testosterone replacement therapy.
 The promised rematch was revoked after the issue with his testosterone ratio came to light, however, after Sonnen came back and won two straight fights, Dana White scheduled the rematch.